SrBalbucio/firebase4j/README.md

 With this SDK it is possible to develop applications for end users using Firebase technologies.

 Firebase is a trademark of Google LLC.

-The Firebase4J logo is for demonstration purposes only and is not official.
-You should not use or replace the official logo in your applications.
-Find out more here.

 > This SDK is still under development.